netgroup/kubernetes-playground/README.md

 The networking plugin is configured by setting `ansible.group_vars.all.kubernetes_network_plugin` inside `env.yaml`.
 The currenlty allowed plugins are `weavenet`, `calico` and `flannel`.
 It is also possible to use `no-cni-plugin`.
-In this case, only the basic configuration of kubernetes will be executed on the master node (no plugin will be configured), while in the minion node no command to join the kubernetes cluster will be executed.
+In this case, the provisioner will only prepare the environment, but will not start any Kubernetes cluster and will not run `kubeadm join` in the minions.

 #### Show verbose output of Ansible operations